 Influencers or bloggers/YouTubers with a big audience can also help you to spread the word – offer them a free membership in exchange for some promotions.

-Mots teachers think that online marketing is expensive or difficult to do – but we honestly believe it’s not that hard, and can really give your online business a boost.
+Most teachers think that online marketing is expensive or difficult to do – but we honestly believe it’s not that hard, and can really give your online business a boost.
 It’s also probably cheaper than you think.
 Find out more here.

 The beauty of Google, Facebook and Instagram is that they allow you to target ads specifically to your target audience (which you defined earlier).
 You can easily target a specific geographical location and/or additional interest-based customisation.

-Even if you now have an online business, always remind yourself that you’re offering a service to your clients, from one person to another.
+Even if you now have an online business, always remind yourself that you’re offering a service to your members, from one person to another.
 It’s the service which makes your offering unique and worth paying for – don’t forget that there’s a lot of good content to be found online and completely for free.

-What your clients can’t find for free elsewhere is the personal attention that you dedicate to them.
+What your members can’t find for free elsewhere is the personal attention that you dedicate to them.
 So make sure you focus on their individual needs, and ensure that you always deliver the services you promised.

 Once you have your first couple of members/clients joining your live classes, ask them for a quote (testimonial) that you can share online and on social media, to show how happy your customers are.